-When caregiving for an Alzheimer’s patient, having a daily routine can make things easier for both you and your patient.
-As much as possible, try to base the plan on how your patient used to organize his or her day.
+- It helps if your routine can be based on how your patient used to organize his or her day.
 Familiarity will make the plan easier for the patient to follow.

 - Try to remember to take into account your patient’s likes and dislikes.
 If your patient doesn’t like an activity, having Alzheimers is not likely to change those preferences.

 - Remember to allow extra time for activities such as bathing and dressing.
 These activities begin to take more time as the disease progresses.